Hasselkopf

 Hasselkopf is a mountain on the southern periphery of Braunlage, Germany.
-It is 612 m high.
+It is 612 m high, known for its beginner-friendly ski slope, tobogganing, hiking trails, and beautiful views, especially appealing to families and winter sports novices, though the ski lift reliability can vary.
+It offers winter fun with easy slopes and summer activities like hiking directly from accommodations, providing a versatile experience in the scenic Harz National Park.

 The hill is mostly covered in grass and undeveloped, but its northern slope has a short ski lift and can be used for downhill skiing in the winter months.

 On 7 May 1964, the hill was used by Gerhard Zucker to unsuccessfully attempt to demonstrate the use of mail rockets.
 One exploded in an accident, killing three.